Lavender Gardener’s Hand Scrub Makes A Great Gift Idea

 by Texas Homesteader ~

-I make my own natural lavender-scented hand scrub using just Epsom salts, coconut oil, liquid soap and lavender essential oil.
+I make my own natural lavender-scented hand scrub using just 4 standard ingredients.
 It works wonderfully to scrub the dirt from my hands after a hard day of gardening while still being gentle on my hands.
-And it makes a perfect gift for a gardener as well.
+And it makes a perfect gift for any gardener as well.

 All-Natural Lavender Scented Gardener's Hand Scrub.
 The perfect gift for the gardeners in your life.
 Includes crushed lavender blooms. #TexasHomesteader